Skip to content

 Field Type Description

-bgp int BGP protocol version (always 4)
+bgp integer BGP protocol version (always 4)

-hold int Hold time in seconds
+hold integer Hold time in seconds

 caps object BGP capabilities (see below)